Pop quiz. What’s wrong with this order confirmation email?

 Let's look at 9 ways you can use order confirmation emails to build trust and turn one-time purchasers into repeat customers.
 We’ve also included sample order confirmation email templates you can copy to jump start your own automated order follow-up emails.

 Here's what we'll be covering.
 Feel free to skip down below to learn everything you need to know:

-- What to include in an order confirmation email
+What is an order confirmation email?

 1. The Recency Factor